 While neither type 1 nor type 2 diabetes is curable, both can be treated and managed.
-Besides medications that your physician may prescribe, lifestyle changes and diet can have a great impact on hyperglycemia and help you lower blood sugar levels naturally (6).
+Besides medications that your physician may prescribe, lifestyle changes and diet can have a great impact on hyperglycemia and help you manage blood sugar levels naturally (7).

 How To Manage Blood Sugar Levels Naturally

 1. Make Exercise A Part Of Your Daily Routine

 Exercising regularly can not only help you with weight management but also improve your insulin sensitivity.
-Research suggests that physical exercise may effectively treat and prevent insulin insensitivity (7).
+Research suggests that physical exercise may help prevent insulin insensitivity (8).
 An improved insulin sensitivity translates to lower levels of glucose in your blood as cells are able to utilize the sugar better.
 Physical training also helps your muscles use up more blood sugar.
-Walking at a brisk pace, swimming, weightlifting, running, cycling, hiking, and dancing are examples of exercises that may help you lower blood sugar naturally.
+Walking at a brisk pace, swimming, weightlifting, running, cycling, hiking, and dancing are examples of exercises that may help you manage blood sugar levels naturally.

 As a word of caution, blood glucose monitoring after exercise can help you see how your blood sugar levels fluctuate, especially if you are on any medication to help manage your hyperglycemia.

 2. Try A Low-carb Diet